adheep04/lenet5-pure-pytorch/README.md

   | 8     | 0.938    |
   | 9     | 0.950    |

-### Key Highlights
+#### Highlights
-- Fast Convergence: Achieved strong performance in just 2 epochs
+- fast convergence - achieved strong performance in just 2 epochs (state of the art classifiers score 0.99)
-- Balanced Performance: Consistent F1 scores above 0.93 across all digits
+- consistent F1 scores above 0.93 across all digits
-- Efficient Training: Results obtained using [your training specifications - batch size, optimizer, etc.]

-## results

 The model's final accuracy tested on the validation set after 1 epoch of training was 97%.